 MACC (Microsoft Azure Consumption Commitment) and Co-Sell

 Brian further explained the rationale for requiring IP Co-sell status for MACC eligibility.
 IP Co-sell status can be viewed as a proxy for “running on Azure,” which allows Microsoft to be sure it incentivizes sellers for solutions that run on Azure.
+To see if your offer is enrolled in the MACC program, sign into Partner Center and check the Offer overview page.

 In many large organizations, participation in programs like MACC is not widely known or understood.
 According to Brian Levenson, Microsoft is drafting a new document that helps someone from the customer organization to determine if their company has signed a MACC agreement (we’ll add a link to that document here once it’s live).